Wife of policeman killed in 2016 Mathura clashes disappointed with govt's non fulfilment of promises | Law-Order

 The country will never forget the supreme sacrifice of Mukul Dwivedi, Upamanyu said.

-The special DGC said if the government fails to honour its commitment, she will build a memorial of the slain officer if some land is allotted in Jawahar Bagh.
+The special DGC said if the government fails to honour its commitment, Archana Dwivedi will build a memorial of the slain officer if some land is allotted in Jawahar Bagh.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)